michaelakorede/darey.class-pbl/Project2.md

 > sudo apt-get install php-fpm php-mysql
 Once the installation is finished,

-When prompted, type Y and press ENTER to confirm installation.

 You now have your PHP components installed

 ### STEP FOUR:  CONFIGURING NGINX TO USE PHP PROCESSOR

-When using the Nginx web server, we can create server blocks (similar to virtual hosts in Apache) to encapsulate configuration details and host more than one domain on a single server.
 NOTE: On Ubuntu 20.04, Nginx has one server block enabled by default and is configured to serve documents out of a directory at /var/www/html.

 Create the root web directory for your_domain as follows: